luisvinatea/KamayBash/README.md

 # KamayBash

-KamayBash ("Tool" in Quechua) is a collection of Bash and Python scripts designed to automate repetitive file management tasks in Linux via Nautilus context menu extensions.
+KamayBash ("To Create" in Quechua) is a collection of Bash and Python scripts designed to automate repetitive file management tasks in Linux via Nautilus context menu extensions.
 It simplifies tasks like merging files, flattening folder structures, and organizing files by extension, making your workflow more efficient.

 ## Features

+### Nautilus Extensions

 - **Copy Location**: Copy file or folder paths to the clipboard.
 - **Merge CSV**: Combine multiple CSV files into a single file.